Eastern Aromatic Aster Symphyotrichum oblongifolium

 - Flower Description:

 - 1-1.5 inch wide composite flowers have 25-30 blue-purple rays with yellow center disc flowers.
-Blooms from September to October.
+The bracts are glandular with long, green, loose, or spreading tips.
+Blooms from late summer to first frost.
 One of the last flowers blooming before a heavy frost.

 -